jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 O SON OF SPIRIT!
 Ask not of Me that which We desire not for thee, then be content with what We have ordained for thy sake, for this is that which profiteth thee, if therewith thou dost content thyself.
 (HW-A 18)

+The essence of charity is for the servant to recount the blessings of his Lord, and to render thanks unto Him at all times and under all conditions.
+(TB AL)

 HAPPINESS